wakanet/fil-miner/doc/datacap.md

 ## WorkerSpace
+the root dir default is './' , the release is '/data/lotus-datacap'
 ```
 src-dir/src -- the source file directory.
 BE CAREFUL, it will auto remove file by the program
 src-dir/cache -- the packing cache directory, it will fetch data from src-dir